jab/bidict/README.rst

     :alt: Chat

 The bidict codebase is mature, well-tested, and well-reviewed.
+It is in use by several teams at Google, Bank of America Merill Lynch, and other developers all over the world.

 If you have a question or find an issue, please don't hesitate to
 `ask in the chat room <https://gitter.im/jab/bidict>`_,